Frase vs Scalenut for SEO Content Writing 2026: Which Tool Actually Delivers?

 • AI-powered content briefs that pull from top-ranking pages

-• Answer Engine for question-based research (perfect for FAQ sections)
+• Answer Engine for question-based research (great for FAQ sections)

-• Content scoring against competitors as you write
+• Content scoring against competitors in real time as you write

 Frase Pricing (2026)